fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.5.0 =
+* [Added] Adds a feature enabled by default: Adds a gallery block to new vehicle posts with a specific CSS class that allows users to upload and reorder photos on vehicle posts in the block editor.
+This is merging the invp-photo-arranger feature plugin into Inventory Presser core.
+* [Fixed] Makes more strings translateable.
+Escapes strings for output on the plugin settings page.
+* [Fixed] Bug fix when changing attachment URLs to have cache-busting hash querystrings.
+If the post ID does not point to an attachment, exit early.
+* [Fixed] Bug fixes in the maximum price filter widget.
+Avoid warnings when no widget settings are saved for the instance.
+* [Fixed] CSS tweak for thumbnails in the vehicle posts list in the dashboard.

 = 14.4.0 =
 * [Added] Adds a minimum PHP version directive to this file of 7.0.0 to support the null coalescing operator.